-Our estimation strategy identifies the continuous strength of links, $W{0,ij}$ , where $W{0,ij} > 0$ is interpreted as state j influencing outcomes in state i.
+Our estimation strategy identifies the continuous strength of links, $W{0,ij}$, where $W{0,ij} > 0$ is interpreted as state j influencing outcomes in state i.
 This is useful because recent developments in tax competition theory, using insights from the social networks literature, suggest links need not be reciprocal (Janeba and Osterleh, 2013).

-Table 3 reveals that only 12.2% of edges in $\hat{W}{econ}$ are reciprocal (all edges in $W{qeo}$ are reciprocal by definition).
+Table 3 reveals that only 12.2% of edges in \hat{W}{econ} are reciprocal (all edges in W{geo} are reciprocal by definition).
 Hence, tax competition is both spatially disperse and asymmetric.
 In most cases where tax setting in state i is influenced by taxes in state j, the opposite is not true.

-&lt;sup>39Table A7 shows the full set of exogenous social effects (so Columns 1 and 2 refer to the same specifications as Columns 3 and 4 in Table 2).
+32Table A7 shows the full set of exogenous social effects (so Columns 1 and 2 refer to the same specifications as Columns 3 and 4 in Table 2).
 Exogenous social effects operate through economic neighbors' unemployment rate, demographic characteristics, and their governor's age.
-Income per capita of neighbors to state i do not impact its tax rate.